It's hard to decide which is more infuriating, $4 gasoline or $4

 your list next week.

-10. Keep a Running Grocery List When
+11. Keep a Running Grocery List When

 you run out of anything, add it to the list.
 The more

 well-stocked your larder is, the better youíll eat, and the less

 need when you shop, and only buy what's on the list.
 If itís

 12. Make Fewer Shopping Trips

 The more often you go shopping, the more you are likely to spend.

 About half of all grocery shoppers go to the store three or four

-spend less time in town, but the principle
+spend less time in town, but the principle still applies.
+Try

-focus you more on buying larger quantities more carefully.
+to focus you more on buying larger quantities more carefully.

 price difference between the bag of dried beans that sells for $.89

 and the can of beans that sells for $.99?
 Just a dime?
 No.

 The bag yields 7 cups of cooked beans, $.13 per cup.
 The can

 yields 1-1/2 cups of cooked beans, $.66 per cup.
-The canned beans - as
+The canned

-Take a Calculator
+14. Take a Calculator

 buy, but many donít offer this.
 Also, if youíre being

 genuinely thoughtful about your purchases, youíll probably want a

 little help in the brain department while youíre moving through the